UPDATED DISC WORKSHOP ESSENTIALS: Lead DISC Workshops with confidence! Details here →

 • values results and action, getting things done now

-When communicating with D-style individuals, give them the bottom line, be brief and quick, focus your discussion, avoid making generalizations, refrain from repeating yourself, and focus on solutions rather than problems.
+When communicating with D-style individuals, give them the bottom line, be brief and quick, focus your DISCussion, avoid making generalizations, refrain from repeating yourself, and focus on solutions rather than problems.
 Allow them to make choices and have control.

 Influence (I)